getsolus/solus-site.github.io/content/blog/2017/05/2017-05-08-this-week-in-solus-install-44/index.md

 Do note, however, that the names of some repositories has changed.
 For example, uppercase-named repositories (*such as SDL*) are now lower-case, and repositories with `++` will change to `xx` instead, such as libsigcxx.

-Our [Submitting a Package/Patch article](https://solus-project.com/articles/packaging/submitting-a-package/en/) has been updated and I will be having a livestream late this week that will cover submitting a patch with the new system.
+Our [Packaging article](https://help.getsol.us/docs/packaging/) has been updated and I will be having a livestream late this week that will cover submitting a patch with the new system.

 ## New Website